StereoPythonics/Tcp.Framing/README.md

 # The Details

 ## Contents
-The above should be enough to get you started, but if you're interested in the details here's a summary of what's included here:'
+The above should be enough to get you started, but if you're interested in the details here's a summary of what's included here:

 - [Object Serialization](#object-serialization)
     - System.Text.Json